 A dog can learn to stay in any position.
 In order to do that, he must be taught to stay in each of those positions.
 You can teach your dog to sit and stay, lie down and stay, and stand and stay.

 What does stay mean?
 Stay means DO NOT MOVE.
-Your dog will not move when he understand what stay means.
+Your dog will not move when he understands what stay means.

 - Have your dog sit; make sure the dog is sitting comfortably.